-As a Windermere agent since 1995, I’ve helped more than 500 individuals and families buy and sell over $300 million in residential property throughout the Greater Seattle area.
-As a Managing Broker at Windermere Real Estate’s Yarrow Bay office, I have the knowledge, experience, and connections to provide my clients the highest echelon of professional service in the process of buying and selling homes.
-Because 100% of my business comes from my past clients, together with their personal referrals of friends, family, and co-workers, I’m able to devote 100% of my workday serving clients, and 0% shopping-around for new business opportunities.
+As a Windermere agent since 1995, I’ve helped more than 500 individuals and families buy and sell over $1 billion in residential property throughout the Greater Seattle area.
+As Managing Broker at Windermere’s Yarrow Bay office, I have the knowledge, experience, and connections to provide my clients with the highest echelon of professional service in the process of buying and selling homes.
+Because nearly all my business comes from past clients, together with their personal referrals of friends, family, and co-workers, I’m able in turn to devote the full focus of my workday to serving clients rather than advertising to the public and otherwise shopping around for new business opportunities.
 If you’re reading this page, it’s most likely because a friend or colleague recommended my services.
 I appreciate the referral, and hope you’ll read on.

-My central business objective reflects the foundational objective of my life – namely, to develop long-lasting relationships with other people based on trust and mutual respect.
+My organizing business principle reflects the foundational objective of my life – namely, to develop long-lasting relationships with others based on trust and mutual respect.
 In other words, to build friendships.
-A friend, of course, is someone whom you know reflexively is on your side, working on your behalf, looking out for your long-term best interest.
-In the most practical sense, I want to make the process of buying and selling homes both educational and enjoyable for my clients.
-This begins with the basics — good listening and clear communication about a client’s near-term real estate objectives.
-And, whenever possible, I hope it gradually extends to include more reflective conversations about larger values and ideals as we work together to realize each individual’s unique vision for manifesting a lifetime of wealth, beauty, and happiness.
+A friend, of course, is someone whom you know reflexively is on your side, working on your behalf, looking out for your well-being and long-term best interest.
+This begins with the basics of good listening and clear communication about a client’s near-term real estate objectives.
+And, whenever possible, I hope that it gradually extends to include more reflective conversations on larger values and ideals as we work together to realize each individual’s unique vision for manifesting a lifetime of wealth, beauty, and happiness.